cohesity/cohesity_sdk/cohesity_sdk/cohesity_client_v2/docs/ObjectsApi.md

 id = 1 # int | Specifies the ID of the protected object.
-from_time_usecs = 1 # int | If specified, return the time ranges that lie after this timestamp.
-This parameter is specified as the timestamp in Unix time epoch in microseconds. (optional) to_time_usecs = 1 # int | If specified, return the time ranges that lie before this timestamp.
+from_time_usecs = 1 # int | If specified, return the restore ranges that lie after this timestamp.
+This parameter is specified as the timestamp in Unix time epoch in microseconds. (optional) to_time_usecs = 1 # int | If specified, return the restore ranges that lie before this timestamp.
 This parameter is specified as the timestamp in Unix time epoch in microseconds. (optional) protection_group_ids = [
         "protectionGroupIds_example",
     ] # [str] | If specified, return only the points in time corresponding to these protection group IDs. (optional)